docs

 | PR-3 | Patient copay | Verify copay was collected; move to statement if not |

-The right denial workflow recognizes each of these on sight, routes by group code automatically, and uses the CARC and RARC pair to pre-populate the investigation step.
+A good denial workflow recognizes each code on sight, routes it by group code, and uses the CARC and RARC pair to pre-populate the investigation step.

 What should a denial workflow include?